sixpark/slate/source/index.html.md

 }
 ```

-Where possible, and generally found as part of resource owner (user) responses, the API will adhere to the [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) REST extension.
+Where possible, the API will adhere to the [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) REST extension.
 Clients are strongly encouraged to follow the HATEOAS guidelines to loosely couple their integration to the API.

 # Pagination